Edgar Allan Poe House and Museum: History

-In 2012, According to the Edgar Allan Poe Society of Baltimore, the Museum was closed on September 28, 2012 with no advance public notice.
-Jeff Jerome, the Museum's curator for more than three decades, was laid off.
+In 2012, According to the Edgar Allan Poe Society of Baltimore, the museum was closed on September 28, 2012 with no advance public notice.
+Jeff Jerome, the museum's curator for more than three decades, was laid off.

 In 2013 The Edgar Allan Poe House & Museum was re-opened to the public, under the auspices of Poe Baltimore, a non-profit organization created to operate and maintain the house museum (see next section.)
 New annual programs at Poe House include The International Edgar Allan Poe Festival and the Saturday 'Visiter' Awards.

 In 2020, Poe House was entered into the American Library Association's United For Libraries Literary Landmarks Register.
 It was the first historical site in the State of Maryland to be entered in the list.
 The dedication ceremony was held at Poe House on the anniversary of Poe's birthday, January 19, 2020.

-The museum is open weekly for public tours, though it has suffered temporary closure in 2020 due to the COVID-19 Pandemic.
-The museum continues virtual tours during the emergency closure.

 Poe Baltimore

 In 2013, a new non-profit organization, Poe Baltimore, was established to serve as the museum's new governing body and operate the Edgar Allan Poe House and Museum.
 It reopened to the public on October 5, 2013.
 Poe Baltimore is an independent organization, and the Board of Directors and volunteer corps include members from the Edgar Allan Poe Society of Baltimore.
 The museum hosts monthly and annual events at Poe House and around the City of Baltimore.

 In 2018, the museum created a new annual event, the International Edgar Allan Poe Festival & Awards (Poe Fest International), a two-day outdoor festival held in the shadow of Poe House, commemorating the anniversary of Poe's mysterious death in Baltimore.
 The festival includes tours of other sites in Baltimore associated with Poe, as well as a funeral re-enactment at the historic Carroll Mansion.
 The festival drew two thousand visitors in both its first and second years.
 In 2019, Poe Baltimore created the Saturday 'Visiter' Awards, an honor recognizing art and writing inspired by Poe.
 The awards are named for the Baltimore Saturday Visiter (sic), a periodical that awarded Edgar Allan Poe first prize for his short story, MS Found in A Bottle, in 1833.